 The Jardin des Tuileries was one of the first parks to open to the public, and it quickly became a place to see and be seen.
 Even in the eighteenth century the park featured amenities such as cafés, kiosks, deck chairs and public toilets.

-Most recently renovated in 1990, Le Nôtre’s formal design of the Tuileries garden has been kept intact.
-At the same time, the park was separated from car traffic.
+Despite several renovations over the years, Le Nôtre’s formal design of the Tuileries garden has been kept intact.
+The park is now also separated from car traffic.
 Many modern sculptures were added and in 1999 the Passerelle de Solférino (now the Passerelle Léopold-Sédar-Senghor), a footbridge across the Seine opened, linking the Tuileries with the Musée d’Orsay.

 Like the Jardin du Luxembourg, Jardin des Tuileries is one of those parks where you can grab a chair for free and sit wherever you like.
 It also features several fountains, two large basins, numerous sculptures and two museums: the Galerie Nationale du Jeu de Paume and the Musée de l’Orangerie, which displays Claude Monet’s large water lily paintings.
 Those two buildings are the only remains of the original Palais de Tuileries.